Real-Serious-Games/Unity-Scene-Query/README.md

 	/vehicles/active/pickup-truck

-Slashes can be replaced with spaces to find particular game object(s) that are nested *somewhere* under another game objects, for example to find game objects named *pickup-truck* anywhere in the hierarchy under objects called *vehicles*:
+The greater-than symbol can be used in place of slashes to find particular game object(s) that are nested *somewhere* under another game objects, for example to find game objects named *pickup-truck* anywhere in the hierarchy under objects called *vehicles*:

 	vehicles>pickup-truck